sabinevidal/Shopify-Intern-Challenge-W22/README.md

 ### Backend Dependencies
 #### Virtual Environment
-Navigate to the `/imagerepo` directory and run:
+In the main directory run:
 ```bash
 python -m venv venv
 ```
-To activate the virtual environment, in the `/imagerepo` directory run:
+To activate the virtual environment, in the main directory run:
 ```bash
 souce venv/bin/activate
 ```
 #### Dependencies
-Once you have your virtual environment setup and running, install dependencies by navigating to the `/backend` directory and running:
+Once you have your virtual environment setup and running, install dependencies by running:

 ```bash
 pip install -r requirements.txt